DrScr3w/ScrewPlate/README.md

 Customizable widget templates for [openHAB](https://www.openhab.org/)

 ## 🚀&nbsp; Introduction
 **ScrewPlate** is intended to be a collection of widget templates.
-The focus of the widgets should be on customizability so that a harmonized design can be easily created.
+The focus of the widgets should be on customizability so that a harmonized design can be easily created and no more customizations need to be made in the widget code.

 **Default customizable options**
 |**Card Settings**|**Icon Settings**|**Header Settings**|**Footer Settings**|**Content Settings**|